-As at 31 December 2016, 39.78% of the outstanding shares are controlled by Amos Luzon Development and Energy Group Ltd. ('A. Luzon Group'), while another stake of 39.78% is held by the Company for the purpose of redemption.
-The remaining 20.44% of the outstanding shares are held by other investors including Nationale Nederlanden Otwarty Fundusz Emerytalny holding between 5% and 10% and Metlife Otwarty Fundusz Emerytalny holding between 3% and 5% and of the outstanding shares as of the date of this report.
-It may be expected that as of date of redemption by the Company of its shares, the indirect shareholding of Amos Luzon Development and Energy Group in the Company may increase to 66.1% as a direct result of the redemption.
+As at 31 December 2017, following the redemption of 108,349,187 treasury shares held by the Company on 1 March 2017, 66.06% of the outstanding shares are controlled by Amos Luzon Development and Energy Group Ltd. ('A. Luzon Group').
+The remaining 33.94% of the outstanding shares are held by Nationale Nederlanden Otwarty Fundusz Emerytalny holding 14.6% and by other investors including Metlife Otwarty Fundusz Emerytalny and Aviva OFE Aviva BZ WBK.
 The number of shares held by the investors is equal to the number of votes, as there are no privileged shares issued by the Company.